Freelance (2023 film): Plot

-Mason Pettits, a U.S. Army Special Forces operator, is injured and medically discharged after his helicopter is shot down during a failed mission to assassinate Juan Venegas, the dictator of the fictional South American nation of Paldoñia.
+Mason Pettits, a U.S. Army Special Forces operator, is injured and medically discharged after his helicopter is shot down during a failed mission to assassinate Juan Venegas, the dictator of the fictional South American nation of Paldonia.
 Years later, Mason, stuck in a dead-end job at a law firm, is approached by an old teammate, Sebastian Earle.
-Sebastian offers Mason a lucrative private security job protecting disgraced journalist Claire Wellington, who has been invited to Paldoñia by Venegas to interview him in the midst of an uprising against his regime.
+Sebastian offers Mason a lucrative private security job protecting disgraced journalist Claire Wellington, who has been invited to Paldonia by Venegas to interview him in the midst of an uprising against his regime.
 Mason reluctantly accepts the job, upsetting his wife Jenny, who wishes him to remain in the life of his daughter Casey.

-Mason and Claire travel to Paldoñia, with Venegas personally escorting them from the airport.
+Mason and Claire travel to Paldonia, with Venegas personally escorting them from the airport.
 However, while they are on their way to Venegas' estate, the convoy is ambushed by a militant group, which destroys their vehicles and kills Venegas' bodyguards.
 Mason fights off the assailants and escapes into the jungle with Claire and Venegas.